‘This is God’s grace’: Illinois teen hopes to create memories while battling terminal brain tumor

 Worley was given 18 months to live, but his tumor began to shrink.

-“They said it was a miracle and then he turned 16, he was never expected to turn 16,” Wilson said.
-“I said, ‘okay but you’re not God — this last chapter is written by Brice and God.'”
+“They said it was a miracle and then he turned 16.
+He was never expected to turn 16,” Wilson said.
+“I said, ‘OK but you’re not God — this last chapter is written by Brice and God.'”

-As Worley started to be in partial remission, the family said COVID-19 brought them close and allowed them to make more memories with Brice.
+As Worley started partial remission, the family said COVID-19 brought them close and allowed them to make more memories with Brice.

-Then on April 22 of this year, Worley started to get tinging in his face — which is a sign of tumor growth.
+Then on April 22 of this year, Worley started to feel a tinging in his face — which is a sign of tumor growth.

-There’s a second tumor inside the original that is close to Worley’s brain stem.
+A second tumor was detected inside the original, close to Worley’s brain stem.

 Instead of being fearful of death, the brave teen is taking a different approach.